nashita-b/cmsc320/Uncertainty/README.md

 **Lecture Topic:** Background

-This folder contains notes and problems related to Uncertainty and Expected Value, which are topics that were covered in the lecture on "Background."
+This folder contains notes and problems related to Uncertainty and Expected Value, which are topics that were covered in the lecture on Background.

 ## Readings
 1. [Alternative Bayes Rule Video](https://www.youtube.com/watch?v=R13BD8qKeTg)